auth0/docs/articles/link-accounts/user-initiated-linking.md

+---
+description: How to provide a UI for the user to authenticate to their other accounts and link these to their primary account.
+---

 # User Initiated Account Linking

 In this scenario, your app provides a UI for the user to authenticate to their other accounts and to link these to their primary account.

 **NOTE:** You can find sample code at [User Initiated Account Linking within a Single Page App](https://github.com/auth0/auth0-link-accounts-sample/tree/master/SPA) on Github.

-The following steps implement user-initiated account linking for a Single Page Application:
+The following steps implement user-initiated account linking for a Single Page Application.

 ## 1. Initial login